 - Complaint under this Policy.
 To make a complaint under this policy, contact the Title IX Coordinator or a Deputy Title IX Coordinator as described in Section IV. - Criminal Report.
-To make a criminal complaint, dial 911 in an emergency or contact the Department of Public Safety or the Worcester Police Department as described in Section IV.C above.

-- Report to Governmental Agency.
-To make a complaint with a governmental agency, please see Section IV.D above. - Advisors in Connection with Allegations of Sexual Violence, Other Inappropriate Sexual Contact, Relationship Violence and Stalking.
+To make a criminal complaint, dial 911 in an emergency or contact the Department of Public Safety or the Worcester Police Department as described in Section IV.C above. - Advisors in Connection with Allegations of Sexual Violence, Other Inappropriate Sexual Contact, Relationship Violence and Stalking.
 Each Party may have an advisor in connection with an allegation of Sexual Violence, Other Inappropriate Sexual Contact, Relationship Violence and/or Stalking being reviewed pursuant to the Process for Investigating and Resolving Complaints.
 Please see Section VII.B.3(b) for more information. - H. Additional Off-Campus Support and Resources Shelters, Hotlines, Advocacy, and Support.
 Many off-campus resources are available to support you.
 These service providers are not required to report any information to the College and will generally maintain an individual's confidentiality.